pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrmanager.md

 - `Animation`: Updates the hands based on the current hand poses or hand tracking values.
 - `PostProcess`: Applies final processing like Inverse Kinematics.

-The following diagram provides on the left a high level view of the steps involved in the update during a single frame.
-On the right it shows the events raised before and after each step.
+The following diagram provides on the left a high level view of the stages involved in the update during a single frame.
+On the right it shows the events raised before and after each stage.

 ![](/docs/programming-guide/media/UxrManagerUpdateOrder.png)

+The `Update` stage runs within the Unity `Update()` method of UxrManager.
+All the other stages, known collectively as **PostUpdate**, are normally executed within the `LateUpdate()` method of `UxrManager`.
+You can adjust this behavior using the `PostUpdateMode` property or inspector variable.
+You can set it to either `Update`, for execution during `Update()`, or `LateUpdate`, for execution during `LateUpdate()`.

 ## Events

+### Stage Update Events

+### Precaching Events

+### `ComponentStateChanged` Event

 ## Teleporting